whatwedo/CrudBundle/Resources/doc/templating.md

 ## Layout Files

-The Layout file definies how the crud will be rendered.
+The Layout file defines how the crud will be rendered.
 The default layout file is `@whatwedoCrud/layout/adminlte_layout.html.twig` and can be changed in the config `config/packages/whatwedo_crud.yaml`

 ```